nick-lang/MVC-Crud/README.md

 #Library
 This project was created by Nick Lang.
 Library is a basic Spring-MVC Crud app that uses html and css for presentation.

-This project can be found at functioning at http://www.nicklang.io:8080/Bookmark/
+This project can be found functioning at http://www.nicklang.io:8080/Bookmark/

 ##Future Features
 -Ability for users to add references to quotes and ideas contained in a book.